robj411/p2_drivers/README.md

 2, there is no voluntary social distancing, and behaviour is independent of epidemiological circumstances.
 This is an assumption commonly made to create the counterfactual in evaluating impacts of vaccine programmes.
+This is a very large source of uncertainty, and we expect it to be identified as such in value-of-information analyses.

 <div class="figure">